StreamSwapProtocol/streamswap-contracts/SPEC.md

 In this spec, relative index design is used.

-The code is based on reward distribution smart contract from anchor project.
+The distribution logic is based on reward distribution smart contract from [anchor project](https://github.com/Anchor-Protocol/anchor-bAsset-contracts/tree/master/contracts/anchor_basset_reward)

 Distribution is done over time not based on rounds.
 Distribution precision is higher.